Snack Time!: Development

 Choba is an interactive fiction writer who has completed other interactive fiction works as well, coming in the form of "Stink or Swim" (2009) and "History Repeating" (2005), during which she collaborated with Mark Choba.

 Reception

 Reviewers explained "What makes the game so charming is the way Choba (the author) exploits the fact that Hardy (the dog-PC) has a set of concepts that doesn't quite match the human player's.
 For that purpose, a dozen words are worth a thousand perfect 3D-renderings."
+They noted that " as your own dimwitted but lovable pet who you must influence with your canine abilities in order to satisfy your munchies."